Ashton-under-Lyne: History

+Pre-industrial

-Evidence of prehistoric activity in the area comes from Ashton Moss – a 107 ha peat bog – and is the only one of Tameside's 22 Mesolithic sites not located in the hilly uplands in the north east of the borough.
-A single Mesolithic flint tool has been discovered in the bog, along with a collection of nine Neolithic flints.
+Evidence of prehistoric activity in the area is found at Ashton Moss, a 107 ha peat bog and is the only one of Tameside's 22 Mesolithic sites not located in the hilly uplands in the north-east of the borough.
+A single Mesolithic flint tool was discovered in the bog, alongside a collection of nine Neolithic flints.
 There was further activity in or around the bog in the Bronze Age.
-In about 1911, an adult male skull was found in the moss; it was thought to belong to the Romano-British period – similar to the Lindow Man bog body – until radiocarbon dating revealed that it dated from 1,320 to 970 BC.
+In about 1911, an adult male skull was found in the moss; it was thought to belong to the Romano-British period, similar to the Lindow Man bog body, until radiocarbon dating revealed that it dated from 1,320 to 970 BC.

-The eastern terminus of the early medieval linear earthwork Nico Ditch is in Ashton Moss; it was probably used as an administrative boundary and dates from the 8th or 9th century.
-Legend claims it was built in a single night in 869 or 870 as a defence against Viking invaders.
+The eastern terminus of the early medieval linear earthwork Nico Ditch is in Ashton Moss; (Note: Location: .) it was probably used as an administrative boundary and dates from the eighth or ninth century.
+Legend claims it was built in a single night in 869 or 870, as a defence against Viking invaders.
 Further evidence of Dark Age activity in the area comes from the town's name.
 The "Ashton" part probably derives from the Anglo-Saxon meaning "settlement by ash trees"; the origin of the "under-Lyne" element is less clear: it could derive from the British lemo meaning elm, or refer to Ashton being "under the line" of the Pennines.
-This means that Ashton probably became a settlement some time after the Romans left Britain in the 5th century.
-An early form of the town's name, which included a burh element, indicates that in the 11th century Ashton and Bury were two of the most important towns in Lancashire.
-The "under Lyne" suffix was not widely used until the mid-19th century when it became useful for distinguishing the town from other places called Ashton.
+This means that Ashton probably became a settlement some time after the Romans left Britain in the fifth century.
+An early form of the town's name included the morpheme "burh"; this indicates that, in the 11th century, Ashton and Bury were two of the most important towns in Lancashire.
+The "under Lyne" suffix was not widely used until the mid-19th century, when it became useful for distinguishing the town from other places called Ashton.